nokaa/anvil/README.md

 text editor a text editor.

 At this time, Forge is shaping up to be a basic Vi clone.
-It currently has a very basic command mode and an insert mode.
+It currently has a very basic command and normal modes; and an insert mode.
 We are able to display file contents in a user interface, and we also have a basic prompt which shows the filename.

 We can now open and view files.
 We are able to modify files in insert mode and command mode, and write these changes to disk.